cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 In the case of an ordered channel, `timeoutPacket` checks the `recvSequence` of the receiving channel end and closes the channel if a packet has timed out.

-In the case of an unordered channel, `timeoutPacket` checks the absence of an acknowledgement (which will have been written if the packet was received).
+In the case of an unordered channel, `timeoutPacket` checks the absence of the receipt key (which will have been written if the packet was received).
 Unordered channels are expected to continue in the face of timed-out packets.

 If relations are enforced between timeout heights of subsequent packets, safe bulk timeouts of all packets prior to a timed-out packet can be performed.
 This specification omits details for now.